VisitorsCoverage logo

 So, you’re ready to go on vacation.
 You’ve got your passport and other travel docs in order, you plotted your itinerary, booked your tickets, bought trip insurance and packed your bags.
 A week before you’re set to take off, you discover that your ideal vacation spot has a Level 3 Travel Advisory.
 Your heart sinks and visions of lying on the beach and soaking up the sun fade.
 But does a Level 3 advisory really mean you have to cancel your trip?
 What do the State Department travel advisories really mean?

-What is a Travel Advisory?
+What Is a Travel Advisory?

-Let’s start with the basics.
-What does a travel advisory mean?
-Travel advisories are official warnings usually issued by a government agency or health authority about the comparative safety of a specific country or destination.
-These notifications allow travelers to make informed decisions about their travel safety and help them prepare for whatever situation they may encounter if they decide to visit a locale with a travel advisory.
 The U.S. State Department issues travel advisories for countries all over the world.
 It’s important to know that the Department of State will issue advisories not just for countries but for states and regions within the countries.
 So say for example there’s a Mexico travel advisory.
 Yucatan State may be a Level 1, which means the travel risks of visiting are low.
 However, Zacatecas state may be a Level 4, meaning it’s not safe to travel.

 The Difference between a Travel Advisory and a Travel Alert